.

 JEFF ST. JOHN AND COPPERWINE / COPPERWINE

-In early 1969, Jeff St.John unveiled his new band, Copperwine (AKA Jeff St John's Copperwine), with low-key dates in Perth, before returning to Sydney.
+Formed in October 1968, Jeff St.John unveiled his new band, Copperwine (AKA Jeff St John's Copperwine), with low-key dates in Perth, before returning to Sydney.
 Copperwine soon created a following in that city's fast developing 'head' scene.
-Around the time of the new band's formation, guitarist Ross East was also invited to join the revised Masters Apprentices line-up, but he turned it down, opting to stay with Jeff.
-Aided by East and Peter Figures (ex-The Throb), plus Alan Ingham on bass and keyboardist Barry Kelly, Jeff St John wowed punters at the Ourimbah "Pilgrimage For Pop", Australia's first major outdoor rock festival, held at Ourimbah, NSW at the end of January 1970.
+The original lineup consisted of Jeff on vocals, John Green on guitar (ex-Soul Agents), Barry Kelly on keyboards (ex-Soul Agents), drummer Peter Figures (ex-The Throb, Yama) and Alan Ingham on bass.
+In 1969 John Green left the band and was replaced by Phil Wooding.
+Wooding didn’t hang around that long.
+Guitarist Ross East was invited to join the revised Masters Apprentices line-up, but he turned it down when Jeff asked him to join the band.
+This new lineup wowed punters at the Ourimbah "Pilgrimage For Pop", Australia's first major outdoor rock festival, held at Ourimbah, NSW at the end of January 1970.

 The band's dynamic repertoire mixed quality prog-flavoured group originals with powerful renditions of Sly & the Family Stone's funk classic "Sing A Simple Song", a storming version of The Temptations' psych-soul masterpiece "Cloud Nine" and Blind Faith's "Can't Find My Way Home".
 This body of songs was captured by producer Spencer Lee that remains one of the most accomplished and musically adventurous LPs of the time.
 The album entitled 'Joint Effort' won considerable critical acclaim, but failed to generate significant sales.